 - Fight feeling overwhelmed with lists and organization.
 Focus on what you will do today, this week, this month.
 Little by little it will all come together.

 - It’s better to over-prepare than to be under-prepared.
 Normalcy Bias assures us that everything will be okay.
 A few extra bottles of water is all you really need.
 Those ten cans of tuna will be plenty!
 Go ahead and stock up more than you think you’ll need to.
-Make plans for scenarios that may be a bit far out but still within the realm of possibility.
+Make plans for scenarios that may be a bit far out but still within the realm of possibility, like a year without a summer because of an enormous volcanic explosion.

 - Make plans.
 Have an evacuation plan, and prepare for it.
 Have a hunker-down plan, and prepare for it.
 Decide ahead of time how you will face the most likely crises and communicate those plans with those who need-to-know.
 Write down your plans!
 Panic and stress have a way of erasing the logical parts of our brains!